How To Sound Less Like a Tourist in Portuguese Restaurants

 A person's hands holding a restaurant bill and pointing to a mistake.
 Mistakes happen.
 Knowing how to politely point them out is a key skill.

-First, get your waiter’s attention with a polite:
+First, get your server’s attention with a polite:

 Once they’re at your table, simply point to the line item on the bill.
 You don’t need a long explanation.